canopas/iOS-developer-roadmap/README.md

     - [Introducing SwiftUI](https://www.udemy.com/course/ios-13-app-development-bootcamp/learn/lecture/16254084#overview)

 #### Practical 5.1
-* Create responsive UI according to given [link](https://github.com/canopas/iOS-developer-roadmap/blob/main/assets/Practical-5.1.gif) which should support all iOS and iPad devices.
+* Design [this screen](https://github.com/canopas/iOS-developer-roadmap/blob/main/assets/Practical-5.1.gif) using SwiftUI.
+It should be responsive and should support all iOS and iPad devices.

 * [Combine](https://developer.apple.com/documentation/combine)
     - [Intro to SwiftUI Combine and Data](https://designcode.io/swiftui-combine-intro)

 #### Practical 5.2
 * Create simple TODO app with CRUD operation with SQLite using SwiftUI and Combine.
+    - Home screen should have list of task with add new task fab button.
+    - On the click of task it should be redirect to task status screen where it can be edit.
+    - On the cell swipe it shows delete option and on it's click that particular task should delete.
+    - Add option to active and inactive task.

 ## Sprint 6